5 Ways to Improve App Store Conversion Rates

 But how do you know if your conversion rates are measuring up, and how to improve them or keep them pointed in the right direction?
 That’s what this guide will answer — starting with some ground-floor stats.

-What Is the Benchmark for App Store Conversion Rates?
+What is the Benchmark for App Store Conversion Rates?

 The benchmark for app store conversion rates is, on average, 30.3% on iOS and 33% on Google Play.
 That means roughly one-third of mobile users who navigate to an app’s store page install that app, regardless of platform.
 That’s a helpful baseline, but keep in mind that specific conversion rates vary widely by app category.
 On iOS, for instance, users searching for photo and video apps install from the store page just over 3/4 of the time, while slightly under one in 10 visits to a game’s store page will result in a conversion.
 Meanwhile, Android gamers are almost twice as likely to install from the store page than Apple users.